iamsaief/everyday-js/README.md

 -   ### Mighty arrow function `()=>{}`

-Functions are everywhere in js, and to name them is really hard.
-But now in `es6` we can create annonymus function like this `()=>{}`.
-We dont have to use the `return` statement when there is only one statement in the function's body, this is known as `implicit return`.
+Functions are everywhere in js, and to name them is hard.
+But now in `ES6`, we can create an anonymous function like this `()=>{}`.
+We won't have to use the `return` statement when there is only one statement in the function's body, this is known as `implicit return`.

 ```javascript
 /* Arrow functions - implicit rerurn*/